 Meaning

 “American policy seems to be wed to a perpetual state of war.
 Why?
 History shows that the world will always be in flux or turmoil, with different peoples competing for visibility and power.
 The U.S. cannot fix the fate of every nation.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that unexpected events often teach us.
+It implies that every moment carries its own meaning and encourages us to remember that unexpected events often teach us.

 Theme